Divine grace

 Divine grace is a theological term present in many religions.
-It has been defined as the divine influence which operates in humans to regenerate and sanctify, to inspire virtuous impulses, and to impart strength to endure trial and resist temptation; and as an individual virtue or excellence of divine origin.
+It has been defined as the divine influence which operates in humans—to regenerate and sanctify, to inspire virtuous impulses, and to impart strength to endure trial and resist temptation—and as an individual virtue or excellence of divine origin.

 Eastern religions

 Hinduism

-Hindu devotional or bhakti literature available throughout India and Nepal is replete with references to grace (kripa) as the ultimate key required for spiritual self-realization.
-Some, such as the ancient sage Vasistha, in his classical work Yoga Vasistha, considered it to be the only way to transcend the bondage of lifetimes of karma.
+Hindu devotional literature, also known as bhakti literature, across India and Nepal is replete with references to divine grace (kripa, Sanskrit: कृपा, IAST: kŗpā) as the ultimate requirement for spiritual self-realization or liberation.

-One Hindu philosopher, Madhvacharya, held that grace was not a gift from God, but rather must be earned.
+For example, the ancient sage Vasistha, in his classical work Yoga Vasistha, considered it to be the only way to transcend the bondage of lifetimes of karma.
+The Hindu philosopher Madhvacharya held that grace was not a gift from God, but rather must be earned.
+The Alvars, South Indian poet saints, held kripa as the only means to liberation.